premAI-io/state-of-open-source-ai/sdk.md

 By setting the `stream=True` parameter to boolean `True` we can view the [streaming](https://docs.litellm.ai/docs/completion/stream) iterator response in the output.
 But this is currently supported for models like OpenAI, Azure, Anthropic, and HuggingFace.

+The idea behind LiteLLM seems neat - the ability to query multiple LLMs using the same logic.
+However, it remains to be seen how this will impact the industry and what specific use-cases this solves.

 ## Future And Other SDKs
-Langchain, LlamaIndex, and LiteLLM have exciting future plans to unlock high-value LLM applications.
-[Future initiatives from Langchain](https://blog.langchain.dev/announcing-our-10m-seed-round-led-by-benchmark/) include improving the TypeScript package to enable more full-stack and frontend developers to create LLM applications, improved document retrieval, and enabling more observability/experimentation with LLM applications.
+[](#langchain), [](#llama-index), and [](#litellm) have exciting future plans to unlock high-value LLM applications.
+[Future initiatives from Langchain](https://blog.langchain.dev/announcing-our-10m-seed-round-led-by-benchmark) include improving the TypeScript package to enable more full-stack and frontend developers to create LLM applications, improved document retrieval, and enabling more observability/experimentation with LLM applications.
 LlamaIndex is developing an enterprise solution to help remove technical and security barriers for data usage.
 Apart from the SDKs discussed, there are a variety of newer SDKs for other aspects of integrating LLMs in production.
-One example is Marvin, from [Prefect](https://github.com/prefecthq/marvin),great for building APIs, data pipelines, and streamlining the AI engineering framework for building natural language interfaces.
-Another example is [Superagent](https://github.com/homanp/superagent), which is a higher level abstraction and allows for building many AI applications/micro services like chatbots, co-pilots, assistants, etc.
+One example is https://github.com/prefecthq/marvin, great for building APIs, data pipelines, and streamlining the AI engineering framework for building natural language interfaces.
+Another example is https://github.com/homanp/superagent, which is a higher level abstraction and allows for building many AI applications/micro services like chatbots, co-pilots, assistants, etc.
 {{ comments }}